 |Common causes||Angle or side impact (55%)|

-For instance, 10 pedestrians were struck and killed by cars on busy US-1 between 2012 and 2014.
+In just a two year period, ten pedestrians were struck and killed by cars on busy US-1 between 2012 and 2014.
 In a Tri-State Transportation Campaign, a road safety group said that’s the most pedestrian deaths on any road in the state.
 SR-10 is not much better, with five pedestrian fatalities to its name in the same stretch of time.

 Here are a few tips to help ensure your children get to school safely: